-Strategy Translator and Women In APIs Lead
+Strategy Translator and Women In APIs Lead at APIsfirst

 Claire Barrett makes strategy happen in real and practical ways that resonate through all levels of an organisation.
 A consultant and IT professional, she also provides leadership to the global Women In APIs community.

 Innovation Strategy & Program Management at Amadeus

 Innovation Strategy & Program Manager, responsible for leading the strategy of Amadeus for Developers.
 The open platform connects thousands of customers worldwide - including startups and leading brands - to Amadeus technology.
 I have overseen all the different phases of the open API program, from the definition of the objectives, to product design, development, testing, and go-to-market strategy.

 Curious by nature and passionate about innovation, I'm always looking for new challenges where business and technology meet.

 Christina Voskoglou is passionate about bridging the chasm of understanding between companies and customers - be it consumers or developers - through data and research, making the world a slightly better place in the process.
 Christina has a long track record of designing customer intelligence initiatives from business problem definition, to infrastructure and processes specification, to building analytics teams and defining a targeted customer outreach strategy based on data insights.